The Moon Dictionary

 Full Moon

-The moon is 180 degrees opposite the sun.
+The Moon is approximately 180° opposite the Sun in the sky.
 It rises at sunset and sets at sunrise.
+Technically, a Full Moon is also the Moon at opposition.

 Golden Number

-The Metonic Cycle is a 19-year period after which the lunar phases recur on the same days of the year.
+The Metonic Cycle is a 19-year period after which the lunar phases recur on the same calendar days.
+The Golden Number is used in ecclesiastical calculations.

 Harvest Moon